OpenBioSim/somd2/README.md

 within other Python scripts.
 When doing so, it is important to to wrap code within a ``if __name__ == "__main__":`` block since multiprocessing is used with the ``spawn`` start method.

+**## Known issues**

+During a checkpoint cycle trajectory frames are stored in memory before being paged to disk.
+When running replica exchange simulations with a large number of replicas this can lead to exceeding the temporary file storage limit on some systems, causing the simulation to hang.
+This can be resolved by either reducing the frequency at which frames are stored, or checkpointing more.
+(Frames are written to disk and cleared from memory at each checkpoint.)